gmallard/stompngo_examples/README.md

-# stompngo-examples - A collection of examples for package stomp #
+# stompngo_examples - A collection of examples for package stomp #

 ## Features ##